Have you noticed how some people cope with life’s challenges better than others?

 I met a public speaking mentor who taught me that the secret to mental health and inner peace came from simply letting go.

-In this article, I want to dive deeply into the concept of detaching from the outcome in life and how it can help your awareness, happiness, and inner peace.
+In this article, I want to dive deeply into the art of detachment, and how learning to detach from the outcome in life and how it can help your awareness, happiness, and inner peace.

 Detachment is a subtle art.
-Because very often, a person who is good at detaching emotionally from an outcome doesn’t appear to be doing anything differently.
+Because very often, a person who is good at emoational detachment from an outcome doesn’t appear to be doing anything differently.
 Yet, in their mind, they have a completely different perspective about the situation.

 What is Detachment?